FrancoYudica/2D-Lights/README.md

 ## Features

-- Multiple primitives
+### Multiple primitives
-- Materials:
+### Materials
+Primitives can have materials, with the following properties

     - Emission
     - Intensity
-    - Reflectivity

-- Path tracing:
-    - Reflections
+    - Reflection
-    - Refractions
+    - Refraction

-- Outputs:
+    - Beer Lambert absorption

-    -  .jpg image
+### Output:

+The renderer output an Image object, that holds the 24 bit RGB buffer.
+Then the user should provide the on_render_callback, and if desired the image buffer can be stored on disk with STB

-    -  Frame sequences, can generate a sequence of images that when joined make a video
+There is also the possibility of generating image sequences, that when joined make a video